greydongilmore/trajectoryGuide-site/docs/widgets/05_registration.md

 * **Frame Volume:** the scan that contains the sterotactic frame (either MRI or CT).
 * **Floating volumes:** the scans that will be co-registered to the reference volume.
 You can un-check any scans you do not want registered, all scans checked in this drop-down box will be registered.

-Within the **Reference Volume** drop-down box, select the scan you want to co-register all other scans to (Reference).
+&emsp;&emsp;Within the **Reference Volume** drop-down box, select the scan you want to co-register all other scans to (Reference).
 In the **Frame Volume** drop-down box, select the scan that contains the stereotactic fiducials.
 In the **Floating Volumes** drop-down box, all other scans (floating) will be checked to indicate they will be registered to the reference.
 If there are any floating scans you do not want registered, uncheck them.

 <center>
     <figure>